34th Annual Course Photo – Sept. 2019

 Upon completion of our Critical Issues in Tumor Microenvironment course, participants will be able to:

-*Evaluate molecularly targeted agents and immunotherapies approved or currently in clinical development for cancer treatment and incorporate into practice.
+- Evaluate molecularly targeted agents and immunotherapies approved or currently in clinical development for cancer treatment, including novel CAR T cell therapy, and incorporate into practice.

-*Identify the barrier for immunotherapy and potential approaches to address them.
+- Identify the barriers for immunotherapy and potential approaches to address them, including the crosstalk between the tumor microenvironment (microbiota/nervous system/immune system/stroma) and cancer cells.

 Who Should Attend This Course?